 And surely ours would not be the only house that doesn't meet the current setback guidelines.
-Our fence, along with many more, were approved under the previous requirements and are still standing today.
 Structurally speaking, our existing fence could probably last another 10+ years, but we would like replace the fence to benefit our home and the neighborhood as a whole.